lucasjlgc/lucasjlgc/README.md

 #### My current tools
 🌎 Front-end Web with JavaScript, HTML, CSS
-📡 Back-end with Django
+📡 Back-end with NodeJS
-🛠️ Bash Script,R, Python
+🛠️ Python,R ,Bash Script
 🧰 And more...